Exercise is a very common, not to mention a healthy, way to burn off nervous energy when your stress levels are starting to feel out of control.

 - Diminished sweating

-You should be alert for any of these symptoms.
+You should be alert for any of these side effects.
 And always be sure to keep a water bottle nearby if you’re exercising!

-Over-exertion is more likely in those who use a target heart rate to exercise.
-As we mentioned above, beta-blockers can limit how high your heart rate can go meaning you may not reach the target heart rate you normally would if you hadn’t taken a beta-blocker.
+Over-exertion is more likely something to look out for in those who use a target heart rate to exercise.
+As we mentioned above, beta-blockers can limit how high your heart rate can go meaning you may not reach the target heart rate you normally would if you hadn’t taken your medication.

 And it’s important you don’t push yourself more than you should.

-In fact, doctors generally recommend taking caution not to overdo anything if you’re exercising while taking beta-blockers.
+In fact, doctors generally recommend taking caution not to overdo anything if you’re exercising while taking your prescription.

 Warning signs that you might be pushing yourself too hard include: